 Rate my experience

-• Member, Spouse, SG, Salary Sacrifice and Government co-contributions can be accepted and multiple employers can contribute.
+Member, Spouse, Superannuation Guarantee (contributions your employer makes on your behalf), Salary Sacrifice and Government co-contributions can be accepted and multiple employers can contribute.

-• For any information relating to the GSA PDS and Fact sheet that is considered not materially adverse, it will be updated on this page.
-Please read in relation to the PDS and Fact sheet.
+For any updates and information relating to the GSA PDS and Fact sheet that is considered not materially adverse, please read the PDS updates in relation to the PDS and Fact sheet.

 How to apply

 The GSA is open to existing members of NMRF to invest their superannuation.
-A list of NMRF products can be found here.
+Review the list of NMRF products.

 You can apply using our online application form or download and complete the paper application form.
 This can be emailed to askus@resolutionlife.com.au or post to Resolution Life, GPO Box 5441, Sydney NSW 2001.